 Try Waterproof Concealer

-When it comes to long-lasting makeup—as in the kind of beat that will last through sweat, blood, and tears, or you know, the Super Bowl—Barnes relies on two power players: heavy-duty concealer and powder. “[Choose] a concealer like Urban Decay’s All Nighter, which is waterproof, and then use light layers of powders on top,” he explains.
+When it comes to long-lasting makeup—as in the kind that will last through sweat, blood, and tears, or you know, the Super Bowl—Barnes relies on two power players: heavy-duty concealer and powder. “[Choose] a concealer like Urban Decay’s All Nighter, which is waterproof, and then use light layers of powders on top,” he explains.

 Mix Oil with Your Foundation